psychoinformatics-de/shacl-vue/docs/app-configuration.md

 - `source_code_url` is the URL of the source code repository for the specific `shacl-vue` instance
 - `footer_links` is an array of objects, where each object contains the `url` and display `text` for a link that should be included in the application footer

-The HTML page title is set in [`shacl-vue/src/components/ShaclVue.vue`](https://github.com/psychoinformatics-de/shacl-vue/blob/main/src/components/ShaclVue.vue) based on values in the configuration file (`config.json`).
+The HTML page title of the main application is set in [`shacl-vue/src/components/ShaclVue.vue`](https://github.com/psychoinformatics-de/shacl-vue/blob/main/src/components/ShaclVue.vue) based on values in the configuration file (`config.json`).
 The app uses the following priority when setting the title:

 1. IF `page_title` is defined, use it;
 2. ELSE IF `app_name` is defined, use it;